amason083/Project_1_HTML_CSS/README.md

 Purpose: This a community and e-commerce site for model-kit enthusiasts looking for a community to increase their skills.
 There is a e-commerce aspects as the community built drives sales.
 New model-kits will be put up for sale on the site and the news letter will inform the community on live builds for said model-kits.
 This is suppose to take advantage of the live-streaming market that has been on the rise to further build a community but also, drive sales.

+# How To Use It

+Home Page: This the Home/Landing page where there will be a carousel and about section to give you a brief understanding of what the website hast to offer.
+Additional to those features, there is three images at the bottom that will take you directly to the parts of the shopping page that is relevant to your skill level.
+THe carousel will give you the opportunity to go to either the shop page or newsletter page.
+The navigation bar at the top will also allow you to navigate to the other pages.

+Shop Page: This will have a four column gride, broken out by the skill level.
+This will make it easy to customers to choose products they are comfortable in purchasing.

+News Letter Page: This will have a form for enthusiasts who are interested in getting up-to-date information from the site like when there will be a live stream build, skill-builder streams depending on skill levels, and when we drop new products.

+# Technologies Used

+HTML
+CSS
+Bootstrap

 ## User Stories

 User Types: